 The judge has the ability to require parents to complete certain tasks before making a final determination.
 For example, a parent may be asked to take additional parenting courses or be required to have supervised visits for a certain period of time.

 If a judge suspects a parent of having substance abuse problems, they can require that parent to undergo a substance abuse evaluation and treatment.
 To best understand how your family may be affected by a child custody arrangement, turn to the experienced child custody attorney at Daniels Law, P.A.

 Fighting for Your Family

-As a Fort Myers family law attorney, Theresa Daniels understands that there is nothing more important than the welfare of your child.
+As a North Fort Myers family law attorney, Theresa Daniels understands that there is nothing more important than the welfare of your child.
 She works tirelessly to ensure their needs are met with compassionate guidance and strong, reliable representation.
 Her straightforward and clear answers provide perspective on child custody concerns.
 Let Daniels Law, P.A. help you move forward.

 Call a reliable child custody lawyer in Fort Myers at (239) 217-9007.
 Attorney Daniels offers affordable, accessible, and aggressive defense of your best interests.